Blood cancer

 What is blood cancer?

-Blood cancers happen when the blood cells do not develop properly.
+Blood cancer happens when blood cells do not develop properly.

 The most common blood cancers are: